jburnham/collectd-carbon/README.md

 yielding the metrics (along the lines of) *hostname_domain.plugin.df.used* and *hostname_domain.plugin.df.free*.

+Instead, if you configure carbon_writer to have a ManglePlugin, this class will have full control over how the path will be made.
+No additional processing will done to the path except for DifferentiateCounters.

 ## COUNTER and DERIVE Types

 Collectd data types, like RRDTool, differentiate between ABSOLUTE,